s3cr3tmyth/s3cr3tmyth/README.md

 # Hi!
 <!--- I work at [Spectrum Health](https://www.spectrumhealth.org/) as a Research Data Scientist. --->

-Background: MS in Data Science, BS in Computer Science.
+Background: BS and MS in Data Science, Computer Science and Mathematics.

 Working in intersection of Healthcare and Natural Language Processing!